shayonj/pg_easy_replicate/README.md

 You can send stats to an endpoint on an interval using notify.
 This can be configured to receieve the stats to this url on a frequency (default 10s).
 A timeout can also be configured for the request to the endpoint (default 10s).
 This gives you greater control over processing different events in the replication cycle in your workflow.

-Once the stats is populated with a value for `switchover_completed_at` the requests will automatically stop sending to the endpoint.

 ```bash
 $ pg_easy_replicate notify --group-name database-cluster-1 --url https://example.com/webhook --frequency 10 --timeout 10
 ```